Prices soar at opium market in Taliban-ruled Afghanistan

 In 2016, half of their revenue came from the trade, according to the United Nations.

-Afghanistan's opium production has since remained high year after year, producing some 6,300 tonnes last year alone, the UN says.
+Afghanistan's opium production has since remained high year after year, producing about 6,300 tonnes last year alone, the UN says.

 Farmers in the south say it's impossible to eradicate the trade, which the UN estimates is worth $2 billion in annual revenues in Afghanistan.